SoimulPatriei/TMCleaner/README.md

 ## Output file
 The output will be created in a directory called “Classified” inside the input directory.

-WARNING: at the next run the directory Classified will be deleted and recreated.
+WARNING: At the next run the directory Classified will be deleted and recreated.
 Therefore, after a run, move the classified files somewhere else.

 The format of the output file is the following:
   1. Identifier_1 =as in the input